We use common abbreviations and acronyms all the time, but what do they mean?

 When the Titanic hit an iceberg, the telegraph operator aboard the ship at first sent CQD distress signals.

 During World War II, suffix codes were added to SOS.
-SSS indicated an attack by submarine, RRR for a surface raider, AAA for air attack and QQQ for an unknown attacker.
+SSS indicated an attack by a submarine, RRR for a surface raider, AAA for air attack, and QQQ for an unknown attacker.

 Between the two wars, the development of audio radio transmitters meant there was a need for a spoken distress phrase.

 The word “Mayday” was chosen.
 It came from the French word, m’aidez, which means help me.
-It was adopted by the 1927 International Radio Convention as the equivalent of SOS.
+In 1927, International Radio Convention adopted it as the equivalent of SOS.

 6. What does QED mean?

-It is formed from the first letters of the Latin phrase, quod erat demonstrandum.
-It means, what was to be shown, or therefore or thus it has been demonstrated.
+It is from the first letters of the Latin phrase, quod erat demonstrandum.
+Literally, it means, what was to be shown, or therefore or thus it has been demonstrated.

-Q.E.D. was used by Douglas Adams in this quote from the Hitchhiker’s Guide to the Galaxy.
+Douglas Adams used Q.E.D. in this quote from the Hitchhiker’s Guide to the Galaxy.

 Brief wrap-up on an Abbrev.

-We use a lot of contractions, abbreviations and acronyms without thinking about what they literally denote.
+We use a lot of common abbreviations, contractions, and acronyms without thinking about what they literally denote.